 In an accompanying editorial, Bryan H. King, M.D., M.B.A., of the University of Washington and Seattle Children’s Hospital, Seattle, comments on the findings of this study.

 “Some parents of children with ASD may have chosen to delay immunization in subsequent children until they were certain any risk had passed.
-Such behavior, which arguably could enrich the immunization rate in the nonautism subgroup relative to the group that may have been showing early atypical development, might create the impression that MMR vaccine is actually reducing risk for ASD.
+Such behavior, which arguably could enrich the immunization rate in the nonautism subgroup relative to the group that may have been showing early atypical development, might create the impression that the MMR vaccine is actually reducing the risk for ASD.
 Indeed, Jain et al report relative risks of less than 1.0.
 Even so, short of arguing that MMR vaccine actually reduces the risk of ASD in those who were immunized by age 2 years, the only conclusion that can be drawn from the study is that there is no signal to suggest a relationship between MMR and the development of autism in children with or without a sibling who has autism.”

 “Taken together, some dozen studies have now shown that the age of onset of ASD does not differ between vaccinated and unvaccinated children, the severity or course of ASD does not differ between vaccinated and unvaccinated children, and now the risk of ASD recurrence in families does not differ between vaccinated and unvaccinated children.”